seanstar12/Tasmota/README.md

 backlog rule1 on switch3#state=2 do dimmer + endon on switch2#state=2 do dimmer - endon on switch2#state=3 do dimmer 20 endon on switch3#state=3 do dimmer 100 endon; rule1 1; setoption32 10; switchmode1 6; switchmode2 5; switchmode3 5

+Once the switch reboots.
+Issue a switchmode3 command and make sure it comes back as a setting of "5".
+This will verify all of the above backlog commands went through correctly.
+If you do not see switchmode3 set to 5, you can issue each of the backlog commands separately one at a time and watch them go through.

+In the rule1 you can change the "do dimmer 20" section to any value you like, a long press of down will set dimmer to 20%, a long press up will set the dimmer to 100%.
+Modify these to your needs.

 Optional Rule for ON/OFF long press to send an MQTT toggle message to another switch/topic (example):
 rule2 on switch1#state=3 do publish Table-Dimmer/Main TOGGLE endon
 rule2 1

-In the rule1 you can change the "do dimmer 20" section to any value you like, a long press of down will set dimmer to 20%, a long press up will set the dimmer to 100%.
-Modify these to your needs.

 NOTE: In the future, when you are preparing to flash a stock build of Tasmota to the MJ-SD01 Dimmer, select the Generic template first before flashing to prevent a possible conflict with another device template.